Is the treatment covered by health insurance? »

 What is gluten and why should I avoid it? »

 Gluten are a form of protein and are found in, for example wheat, rye, barley, oats and spelt.
 These proteins have a damaging effect on the intestines.
 When macro-nutrients are not properly absorbed through the intestines, vague often hard to pinpoint symptoms may occur.
-Even though you may not experience pain or bowel movement problems, the presence of gluten in your diet can have negative affects on your intestinal functioning.
+Even though you may not experience pain or bowel movement problems, the presence of gluten in your diet can have negative effects on your intestinal functioning.
 Some people tolerate gluten better than others, but for most people, to process gluten is a burdensome task for the intestines.
 When one stops eating gluten, many people notice an improvement in the symptoms.
 It is possible to support the intestines in recovery with supplements.
 During the intake consultation you will receive, upon request a list of products containing gluten and products with which you can replace.

 What is superfood? »

 Superfood is a name given to natural products that contain a high concentration of nutrients.
 Superfood is exceptionally rich in vitamins, minerals, amino acids and antioxidants.
 These building blocks are indispensable in maintaining optimal health.
-Because fruits and vegetables are harvested unripe, have been sprayed with pesticides and grown on depleted agricultural soil, the amount of nutrients in these fresh products have declined increasingly over the years.
+Because fruits and vegetables are harvested unripe, have been sprayed with pesticides and herbicides and are grown on depleted agricultural soil, the amount of nutrients in these fresh products have declined increasingly over the years.
 Superfood enables us to get all the important nutrients from our diet.
-Superfood is not new, however, these foods have been used elsewhere in the world for centuries but were not as well known in the western part of the world.
+Superfood is not new however, these foods have been used elsewhere in the world for centuries but were not as well known in the western part of the world.